MicrosoftDocs/visualstudio-docs/docs/debugger/graphics/graphics-frame-validation.md

 ---
 # Graphics Frame Validation
 <!-- VERSIONLESS -->
-Visual Studio 2017 and greater support the Frame Validation tool.
+Visual Studio 2017 and greater support the **Frame Validation** tool.
 The Frame Validation window displays errors and warnings associated with the event list.
 To view this window, select the **View > Frame Validation** menu.

 ![Frame Validation](media/gfx_diag_frame_validation.png)

 Click the **Run Validation** button at the top left corner to initiate the analysis.
 It may take several minutes to complete depending on the complexity of the frame.
+The data which appears here is a combination from two sources: the messages that D3D itself emits when [SDK Layers](https://msdn.microsoft.com/library/windows/desktop/ff476881(v=vs.85).aspx) is enabled, and data that is collected from the tool's own internal state tracking.
 Once complete, you will see several columns of data:

 **Column**|**Description**
 ---|---
 Event Id | ID which maps to an entry in the [Event List](graphics-event-list.md) window.
-Severity | Error or Warning severity.
+Severity | Corruption, Error, Warning, Info, or Message.
-Category | A descriptor for the type of entry.
+Category | Application Defined, Miscellaneous, Initialization, Cleanup, Compilation, State Creation, State Setting, State Getting, Execution, Resource Manipulation, Shader, Redundant, and Unused.
 Message | The message associated with the event.
 Event | The event associated with the error or warning.